Noyce Mathematics Education Teaching Scholars

 For more information and to apply for this award, please call 1-847-866-5100 and ask for the National Merit Scholarship Corporation Program Assistant, or visit

 North Carolina Teaching Fellows Scholarship

-The Teaching Fellows Commission will not be awarding Teaching Fellows Scholarships to college freshmen for the 2014-2015 academic year.
-There is currently no application process for a Teaching Fellows Scholarship, however, support will continue to be provided to the current 2013-2014 class of Teaching Fellows and prior classes until the State's scholarship commitment is completed.
+The Teaching Fellows Commission will not be awarding Teaching Fellows Scholarships to college freshmen for the 2015-2016 academic year.
+There is currently no application process for a Teaching Fellows Scholarship, however, support will continue to be provided to current Teaching Fellows and prior classes until the State's scholarship commitment is completed.
 For more information, please visit www.teachingfellows.org.

 William Tasse Alexander Scholarship Fund

 The William Tasse Alexander Scholarship Fund provides merit scholarships to undergraduate students from Mecklenburg County, North Carolina primarily in the field of education.

 - Have a minimum cumulative grade point average of 3.0 (on a 4.0 scale)

 - Be majoring in the field of education or taking courses leading to a career in teaching*

 - Be legal residents of Mecklenburg County, NC*